 It is our intention to include all Hammer Productions in this Filmography.

-Unless stated, all information included has been taken from the films themselves during personal viewings, the vast majority from the Hammer Graveyard's own collection.
-To date we have viewed some 130 films, full details of which appear in the filmography - this total is still growing.
-Where we have been unable to view a film, we have produced briefer details based on already published information and these are clearly identified as such.
+Unless stated, all information included has been taken from the films themselves during personal viewings, the vast majority from the Hammer Graveyard’s own collection.
+To date we have viewed 172 films, full details of which appear in the filmography – this total is still growing.

 The purpose is to provide detailed information on these productions, and what better place is there to look for this than the films themselves?
 So, the details given in respect of production data, technical staff and locations of filming are as stated in the appropriate film’s credits.
 Hence, at times no studio is mentioned and there are variations in people’s names, e.g. “Vetter”, “E. Vetter”, or “Edgar Vetter”, “James Needs” or “Jim Needs” and “Jimmy Sangster” or “James Sangster”.
 The names appear exactly as they appear in the films themselves.
 Other points to note:-